 Many recent models will allow you to scan the specific DCS or CSPSS code used on a specific frequency if you had multiple users.
 A memory bank can be allocated for air traffic control, another for local maritime communications and another for local police frequencies.
-These can be activated and deactivated according to the user’s preference.
+I will activate or deactivate them according to the my preference.
 Most scanners have a weather radio band, which allows the listener to participate in weather radio transmissions from a NOAA transmitter.

-Active frequencies can be found by searching the Internet and frequency reference books or can be found through a programmable scanner search function.
+I have searched for active frequencies on the Internet.
+We will also read frequency reference books.
+I will also find them through a programmable scanner search function.
 An external antenna for desktop scanner or duct antenna for manual units will provide superior performance than the original equipment provided by the

 Radio Scanner fans of automatic racing, aviation enthusiasts, emergency service personnel out of service and journalists use scanners.
 There are many scanner clubs to allow members to share information about frequencies, codes and operations.
 Most have an Internet presence, such as websites, email lists or web forums.